 -Improved image quality: the larger the sensor size, the more detail it will be able to capture.
 It’s not a given that if you switch from an APS-C camera body that you’ll get better image quality with a full frame (it depends on which camera you’re switching from and to), but chances are likely that your image quality will improve.

 -Improved depth of field control: larger camera sensors allow you to capture a shallower depth of field, giving you more options for how shallow you want to go.
+Being able to have a shallower depth of field means you have more options for creative portrait photography.

 -Better dynamic range: with full frame sensors, you’re able to capture a wider dynamic range.
 Essentially you’re able to register colors closer to their true shade and you deal with less issues that come with light and dark areas of images.
 This also allows you more leeway in post to fix things if you didn’t get something right in-camera.